paulscherrerinstitute/ch.psi.imagej.hdf5/Readme.md

 The zip file contains an all in one jar as well as the required native libraries for Windows, Linux and Mac OS X.

+Note: to be able to build the package you need to have access to the PSI artifact server.
+Therefore this only works within the PSI networks and if you have a certain maven configuration.
+An example Maven settings.xml that you can copy to `~/.m2/settings.xml` is located [here](settings.xml).

 # Acknowledgements
 This project was inspired by the ImageJ HDF Plugin of Matthias Schlachter Chair of Pattern Recognition and Image Processing, University of Freiburg, Germany ( https://code.google.com/p/imagej-hdf ) .
 It is a complete rewrite of the code with the focus on efficiency and maintainability